Time Well Spent

 EHRC guidance says:

-Organisations won’t necessarily be liable if a volunteer has ignored training or guidance, but the organisation should notice and rectify mistakes or problems as soon as possible or they may become party to the discrimination.
+Organisations won’t necessarily be liable if a volunteer has ignored training or guidance, but the organisation should notice and take action to rectify mistakes or problems as soon as possible or they may become party to the discrimination.

 An organisation may be liable if a volunteer harasses an employee.
 Employers must take reasonable steps to stop employees being harassed.
-Organisations must show that they have taken reasonable steps to make sure that volunteers know about equality issues and do not discriminate towards service users or harass employees.
+Organisations must make sure that volunteers know about equality issues, understand the responsibilities they have, and do not discriminate towards service users or harass employees.

 Tips for making sure volunteers know about equality issues